 1. Check Your Health Care Situation

-I’ve seen too many fundraising pages for trips gone wrong, when someone has had an accident and didn’t have travel insurance or health coverage and wound up owing tens of thousands – or hundreds of thousands – of pounds.
+I’ve seem too many fundraising pages for trips gone wrong, when someone has had an accident and didn’t have travel insurance or health coverage and wound up owing tens of thousands – or hundreds of thousands – of pounds.
 Their parents, friends and family are banding together to try to save the funds, which is sweet, but I personally find it very distressing that people would go overseas with no regard for their health.
-If you’re lucky enough to already be from a country that participates in the EHIC card system, then make sure you take your EHIC card with you and double check that it is valid.
+If you’re lucky enough to already be from a country a country that participates int he EHIC card, then make sure you take it and it’s current.
 It will save you a bunch of money on health care costs in the EU, should you need them.
 Your EHIC Card is expired?
 No problem, here’s the EHIC Renewal Apply link.

 2. Check Out Hostels